System Design Space

 Перейти на сайт

 SLI / SLO / SLA are the shared language between business expectations and engineering decisions.
-In this chapter we break down how to formalize reliability and why error budget directly drives release pace, prioritization, and cost.
+This chapter explains service level indicators, service level objectives, service level agreements, error budgets, and burn rate.
+Together, they define when a team can keep shipping and when it needs to protect reliability first.
 For wider SRE context, start with the section introduction.

 SLI